kamilradziszewski/nix-darwin/README.md

 dscacheutil -flushcache
 ```

-- Change system, username, useremail, and hostname in the `flake.nix` file
+- Change system, username, useremail, and hostname in the `machine.nix` file

-You can check current values with
+> You can check current values with
-`whoami`, `scutil --get HostName`, and `scutil --get LocalHostName`
+> `whoami`, `scutil --get HostName`, and `scutil --get LocalHostName`

 - Build the flake running: